chris-short/chrisshort.net/content/post/fear-and-loathing-in-yaml/index.md

 +++

-> This post was originally written as the introduction to [DevOps'ish 188](https://devopsish.com/188/) and deemed worthy to share as its own blog post.
+> This post was originally written as the introduction to [DevOps'ish 188](https://devopsish.com/188/), has been modified based on feedback, and deemed worthy to share as its own blog post.
 >
 > Photo by [Christina Morillo](https://twitter.com/wocintechchat) from [Pexels](https://www.pexels.com/photo/adult-computer-eyewear-female-1181325/)